-Choline intake improves memory and attention-holding capacityJuly 11th, 2013 in Psychology & Psychiatry /
+Choline intake improves memory and attention-holding capacityJuly 11, 2013 in Medicine & Health / Psychology & Psychiatry

 An experimental study in rats has shown that consuming choline, a vitamin B group nutrient found in foodstuffs like eggs and chicken or beef liver, soy and wheat germ, helps improve long-term memory and attention-holding capacity.
 The study, conducted by scientists at the University of Granada (Spain) Simón Bolívar University, (Venezuela) and the University of York (United Kingdom), has revealed that choline is directly involved in attention and memory processes and helps modulate them.

 Researchers studied the effects of dietary supplements of choline in rats in two experiments aimed at analysing the influence of vitamin B intake on memory and attention processes during gestation and in adult specimens.